Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 First, let’s go with what 5G really is?
-5G is a revolutionary mobile technology that provides ultrafast peak data speed of 1 Gbps.
+5G is a revolutionary mobile technology that provides an ultrafast peak data speed of 1 Gbps.
 It is the latest generation of mobile technology after 1G, 2G, 3G, and 4G.
 It is not only the mobile broadband speed that 5G is revered about.
 5G is also meant to connect everything around us.
 So, we should definitely need to know the ultra-low latency of milliseconds, high reliability, and the huge density of IoT/mobile connections that is possible with a 5G base station.

 5G has a peak data speed of 1 Gbps which can download an Ultra HD movie in a matter of few seconds.
 The average speed with 5G for a customer comes to above 100 Mbps.
 This outpaces 4G in terms of the speed, with the use of similar spectrum bandwidth.
 Read Is 5G better than 4G?

-As 5G provides higher data speed with the same operational power in the base station, 5G is considered as more efficient in terms of power.
+As 5G provides higher data speed with the same operational power in the base station, 5G is considered more efficient in terms of power.
 Similarly, it is also efficient in maintaining higher internet speed to subscribers due to the use of multiple antennas with a term called spectrum efficiency.

-As 5G delivers ultra-low latency and reliable data communication, 5G also opens up a plethora of services and applications like the AR, VR, connected stadium, remote surgery, automated cars, smart cities, etc which are not possible with any G developed till now.
+As 5G delivers ultra-low latency and reliable data communication, 5G also opens up a plethora of services and applications like AR, VR, connected stadium, remote surgery, automated cars, smart cities, etc which are not possible with any G developed till now.

 Here is a picture of the 5G application for a hologram phone call, as demonstrated in Mobile World Congress (MWC).

 With the demand for broadband internet surging in Nepal, some people have felt the need for higher internet speed for their multimedia, streaming, teleconferencing requirements.
-Yes, the COVID-19 had made us, stay on our homes and do nothing but the internet, putting a huge strain on the network.
+Yes, the COVID-19 had made us, stay in our homes and do nothing but the internet, putting a huge strain on the network.
 And they believed 5G can overcome such intense demand.

-Among those, here is a recent tweet from former Secretary of GON, Rameshwor Khanal who suggested telecom companies to start deploying 5G quickly.
+Among those, here is a recent tweet from former Secretary of GON, Rameshwor Khanal who suggested telecom companies start deploying 5G quickly.
 He mentioned that it is difficult to handle online classes and virtual conferences with the current infrastructure.
 He also opined 5G to have a great business opportunity.

 After his thoughts and several others followed his idea for a 5G network here.
 We delved into the issue to bring out the following points, which can be only applied as of now.
-Technology is evolving fast and so is the market and consumer demand.
-So, the points discussed below are meant for the current scenario which can change any time.
+Technology is evolving fast and so are the market and consumer demand.
+So, the points discussed below are meant for the current scenario which can change at any time.

 5G is quite costly not only to the telecom operators but also to the end-users (as of now).
 The telcos need to bring a lot of expensive equipment to roll out the 5G network.
 Considering the fall out of revenue and struggling to get enough utilization in 4G, investing large amounts for 5G without proper demand is not sustainable.